Hungarian potato soup

 Potato is an essential crop in Hungary, it’s an integral part of our food supply.
 Potatoes were domesticated in the Andes approximately 7,000–10,000 years ago, but they were introduced outside the Andes only about five centuries ago.
 It is the world’s fourth-largest food crop, following maize, wheat, and rice, and there are now over a thousand different types of potatoes worldwide.

 There are uncountable potato dishes in the Hungarian cuisine, which prove that this starchy, tuberous crop is an important commodity of everyday life.
 85% of the crop can be used for human consumption, compared to 50% utilization of cereals.
-Despite that potato is classified as high on the glycemic index and therefore excluded from the diets of those who follow a low-GI diet, it’s a healthy food since it contains many vitamins and minerals, as well as, carotenoids and natural phenols.
+Despite that potato is classified as high on the glycemic index and excluded, therefore, from the diets of those who follow a low-GI diet, it’s a healthy food since it contains many vitamins and minerals, as well as, carotenoids and natural phenols.

 Potatoes can be prepared in many ways: skin-on or peeled, whole or cut up, with seasonings or without.
 In Hungary soup is one of the most popular preparation methods.
 Potato soup is a substantial dish that can serve as a pick-me-up on cold days.